withlet11/ClockWithPlanisphereLite/README.md

 ## Features
 * **Standard Time:** You can read the standard time of your time zone.
 * **Local Sidereal Time:** You can read the local sidereal time.
 * **Planisphere mode:** You can use as a planisphere.
-In the current version, you can change solar time with fixed sidereal time.
+You can change date and solar time by moving the Sun (sidereal time is fixed), change date and sidereal time by moving the red spot (solar time is fixed), or change solar and sidereal time by rotating the ring of date (date is fixed).
 * **GPS Available:** You can use the GPS for setting your location.
 * **Magnitude 6 star:** The all stars that are brighter than a magnitude 6 star are displayed.
 * **Constellation lines:** Constellation lines are displayed.